75-Hard-Student-Edition/75-student-readthedocs/docs/source/Testing.rst

 During development thus far, manual system testing has also been used to test compliance with the system requirements (or identify those areas in which the system fails).
-This testing has identified a number of issues with the system, which can be found in the :ref:`known issues` file.
+This testing has identified a number of issues with the system, which can be found on the :ref:`known issues` page.

 There are no manual test cases.